markmiro/ghost-tabs-chrome-extension/README.md

 - `chrome.action.onClicked.addListener` doesn't work if there is a default popup.
 - Rules added to a page via `updateSessionRules` aren't easily removed.
 You may need to restart the browser, or remove the extension.

+---

+Notes on updating favicons:

+If you update the favicon of a tab, close the tab, and then re-open it, Chrome will initially use the updated icon, which can be observed via `chrome.tabs.onUpdated.addListener`, and the listener is called again with the actual page favicon.
+Getting the favicon from the second update as the "correct" icon isn't ideal.

+Going from a `favIconUrl` to a blob sometimes fails when it's done within a content script.
+I think this might be a CSP or CORS issue, but the actual problem is that the blob returns empty.

+A few possible solutions to getting the "original" favicon url consistently:

+- If data URL, wait for a non-data URL
+  - PRO: I'll be able to always load the latest favicon when web pages update
+  - CON: If web page sets the favicon using a data URL.
+This is unlikely, so it might be fine to take this approach.
+  - CON: Requires `tabs` permission
+- Store original favicon url on first load in local storage (via content script)
+  - CON: How do I update the favicon if it gets updated?
+Actually, I can maybe just use sessions storage
+  - CON: What if the data URL gets loaded?
+I might be able to keep calling `GET_BASIC_DATA` until I get a non-data URL.

+---

 Similar extensions:

 - [Tab Hibernate](https://chrome.google.com/webstore/detail/tab-hibernate/ammlihljcndoijbkoobiobhjgoopiidn?hl=en-US)